Maestro

+The word is often used outside of music to refer to individuals of great skill or virtuosity.
+Roger Federer, one of the greatest tennis players of all time, is nicknamed "the Swiss Maestro" by fans.

 In music

 The word maestro is most often used in addressing or referring to conductors.
 Less frequently, one might refer to respected composers, performers, impresarios, musicologists, and music teachers.

 In the world of Italian opera, the title is also used to designate a number of positions within the orchestra and company that have specific duties during rehearsal and performance.
 These include: